 My name is Barry McGreevy.
 I am a professional photographer based in Drogheda, Co.
 Louth, Ireland.
-I am a Licentiateship of the Irish Photographic Federation (L.I.P.F).
-Although based in Drogheda I cover all parts of the country fom Dublin to Galway and from Donegal to Cork.
+Specialising in wedding photography, I am a Licentiateship of the Irish Photographic Federation (L.I.P.F).
+Although based in Drogheda I cover all parts of the country from Dublin to Galway and from Donegal to Cork.

-I suppose I could be cheesey and predictable here and wax lyrical about how I am passionate about my work a la so many of the other photography websites you may have visited.
-But so many photographers say that about themselves that it has become almost a cliché.
-It is said that a picture speaks a thousand words and hopefully you will see through my galleries just how much I love my work as well as giving you a taste of my style of photography.
+It is said that a picture speaks a thousand words and hopefully you will see through my galleries just how much I love my work while at the same time giving you a taste of my style of photography.

 The wedding day is all about you, the Bride and Groom.
 It is the most special day in your life and you want the memory of that day captured forever.
 From the Bride’s final preparations before she walks up the aisle, to the nervous groom waiting anxiously for his bride.
-The ceremony, the key moments throughout, the formal shots, the intimate glances, the candid moments, the flowers, the guests.
+The ceremony, the key moments, the formal shots, the intimate glances, the candid moments, the flowers, the guests.
 I strongly believe that it is the professional photographer’s duty to capture all of these shots almost unnoticed in most cases.
 Your wedding day should be a day of immense joy and fun.
-It is understandable that there will be a small bit of nerves and maybe a few tears on the day and again, a good professional will have the experience and tact to help all concerned through these moments, and at the very least certainly not be a contributor to any unneccessary stress by being overly intrusive or sticking a camera in someone’s face at an inappropiate moment!
+It is understandable that there will be a small bit of nerves and maybe a few tears on the day and again, a good professional will have the experience and tact to help all concerned through these moments.

-Not many of us have our photograph taken on a regular basis as part of our daily life and it is only natural to feel a little uncomfortable being a photographer’s main centre of interest for a day.
-Added to the fact that the day in question just happens to be the most important day of your life that there is a person who you dont know too well constantly hovering close by with a camera around his neck can leave some brides and grooms feeling not at all at ease on what should be a great occassion for them.
+Not many of us have our photograph taken on a regular basis as part of our daily life and it is only natural to feel a little uncomfortable being a photographer’s main center of attention for a day.
+Added to the fact that the day in question just happens to be the most important day of their life, this can leave some brides and grooms feeling not at all at ease around the camera on what should be a great occasion for them.
 It is important to me that you feel relaxed and comfortable on your wedding day and I want this to come through in your photographs.
 That is why I always like to build a relationship with the bride and groom well ahead of the big day.
-I like to meet with them and have a chat about their wedding plans and just have the craic in general so that by the time the big day comes we are both very comfortable with each other and the Bride and Groom can relax at least knowing that one thing they dont have to be stressing about is the photographer and consequencly their photographs.
+I like to meet with them and have a chat about their wedding plans and just have the craic in general so that by the time the big day comes we are both very comfortable with each other and the Bride and Groom can relax at least knowing that one thing they don’t have to be stressing about is the photographs.

 So if you would like to have a chat about your wedding day please do get in touch.
 Thanks for taking the time to read this and enjoy the site.